Botulinum Toxin A (BOTA) for Overactive Bladder and Neurogenic Detrusor Overactivity

 You may see some blood in the urine initially after the procedure.
 Significant bleeding is extremely rare.
 Urinary tract infection is reported in about 1 in 12 cases, but this can be easily treated with antibiotics.
 3-10% of patients may require temporary self catheterization to help empty the bladder.
 Other very rare risks include allergic reaction including anaphylaxis, erythema multiforme (a severe skin rash), and generalized weakness.
 You should consult your doctor if you experience any of the above problems.

-There is a 60-90% chance of achieving significant improvement in urinary urgency and urge leakage following BOTA injections and a reduction in urinary frequency.
+There is around a 60% chance of achieving significant improvement in urinary urgency and urge leakage following BOTA injections and a reduction in urinary frequency.
 Most women require repeat doses of BOTA while others find significant long-term improvement after a single dose.